Misty Knight: 1970s, '80s, and '90s

-Misty Knight was first mentioned in Marvel Premiere #20 (Jan.
-1975) and was created by writer Tony Isabella with artist Arvell Jones.
-A later retcon in Marvel Team-Up #64 by Chris Claremont and John Byrne would reveal she had previously appeared as an unnamed character in Marvel Team-Up #1 (March 1972), written by Roy Thomas and penciled by Ross Andru.
-Comics in which Knight and Colleen Wing have starred include a storyline first printed in Deadly Hands of Kung-Fu #32–33 (Jan.—Feb.
-1977) and Bizarre Adventures #25 (March 1981) by writer Chris Claremont and penciller Marshall Rogers.
-The original depictions of Knight, a bionically enhanced black female detective with martial arts skills, were strongly influenced by the blaxploitation and Kung Fu crazes of the 1970s.
-Misty Knight and Iron Fist had the first interracial kiss between super heroes in mainstream comics in 1977.
+Misty Knight was first mentioned in Marvel Premiere #20 (January 1975).
+She debuted in Marvel Premiere #21 (March 1975), created by writer Jenny Blake Isabella and artist Arvell Jones.
+A later retcon in Marvel Team-Up #64 by Chris Claremont and John Byrne revealed she had previously appeared as an unnamed character in Marvel Team-Up #1 (March 1972), written by Roy Thomas and penciled by Ross Andru.
+She appeared in the 1977 Deadly Hands of Kung-Fu series and the 1981 Bizarre Adventures series by writer Chris Claremont and artist Marshall Rogers.
+She appeared in the 1991 Deathlok series.